-Fresh Frozen on Cob

-Temperature 32°F (0°C) 0°F (-18°C)

-Relative Humidity 95 to 98% Vapor-proof packaging

-Storage Period 4-8 days up to 3 weeks About 1 year

-Highest Freezing Point 30.9°F (-0.6°C)
+Fresh Frozen on Cob Temperature 32°F (0°C) -15°F to 0°F (-26.1 to -17.8°C) Relative Humidity 95 to 98% Vapor-proof packaging Storage Period 4 to 8 days or up to 3 weeks 12 to 18 months Highest Freezing Point 30.9°F (-0.6°C)

 There are two types of sweet corn that are stored fresh.
-Traditional sweet corn contains 3-5% sugar at harvest, which can be lost extremely rapidly by conversion to starch if the corn is not precooled rapidly and thoroughly to 32°F (0°C).
-Newer, 'supersweet' varieties of sweet corn contain 2-3 times more sugar than traditional sweet corn and, in the case of the (most common) sh2 types, the sugar-to-starch conversion is also inhibited.
-Supersweet varieties have become the dominant type produced in virtually all the major sweet corn producing regions of the U.S.
+Traditional sweet corn contains 3-5% sugar at harvest, which can be lost extremely rapidly by conversion to starch if the corn is not precooled very rapidly and thoroughly to 32°F (0°C).
+'Super-sweet 'varieties of sweet corn contain 2-3 times more sugar than traditional sweet corn and, in the case of the (most common) types, the sugar-to-starch conversion is also inhibited.
+Super-sweet varieties have become the dominant type produced in virtually all the major sweet corn producing regions of the U.S.

-The high initial sugar content coupled with inhibited starch synthesis in sh2 varieties effectively more than doubles the potential storage life of sweet corn from 4-8 days to 2-3 weeks.
-However, supersweet varieties remain extremely perishable because sweet corn is among the highest respiring vegetable crops, and sugars are consumed in the process of respiration.
-The loss of sugar from sweet corn is about 4 times as rapid at $50^{\circ}F$ ($10^{\circ}C$) as at $32^{\circ}F$ ($0^{\circ}C$).
+The high initial sugar content coupled with inhibited starch synthesis in super-sweet varieties effectively more than doubles the potential storage life of sweetcorn from 4 to 8 days to 2 to 3 weeks.
+However, super-sweet varieties remain extremely perishable because sweetcorn is among the highest respiring vegetable crops, and sugars are consumed in the process of respiration.
+The loss of sugar from sweet corn is about 4 times as rapid at 50°F (10°C) as at 32°F (0°C).

 Sweet corn is very susceptible to water loss through the husk leaves, which draw water from the cob and kernels and cause the kernel tips to collapse or 'dent'.
-A loss of 2% moisture from sweet corn may result in objectionable kernel denting.
+A loss of only 2% moisture from sweet corn may result in objectionable kernel denting.
 Sweet corn ears with the shanks trimmed almost flush with the butt and flag leaves removed are less susceptible to denting and thus more suitable for storage.
-The relative humidity in sweet corn storage should be maintained at 95 to 98% and can be helped by package icing.
+The relative humidity (RH) in sweet corn storage should be maintained at 95 to 98% and can be helped by package icing.